 Located in Southwest Calgary, Alberta, Canada

 Statement Regarding Covid19 - July 7, 2020

 We are so grateful for our wonderful community at this time and the immense support and help people are providing each other.
-If you have any questions, please do not hesitate to reach out.

 The HCA, as a volunteer run organization, thoughtfully and constructively shapes our neighbourhood.
 We are innovative.
 We provide social and recreational programming; encourage and develop unique projects; and foster open dialogue with residents and stakeholders.

 Haysboro’s name is derived from those who settled and prospered from the land.
 Our community is part of a much longer history.

 Rooted in people and relationships, with a desire to come together, build community, and care for this land, The Haysboro Community Association acknowledges the traditional territories of the people of the Treaty Seven region, which includes the Blackfoot Confederacy, the Tsuut’ina First Nation, and the Stoney Nakoda.
 This is also home to the Metis Nation of Alberta, Region III.